4W4I5/Semester-4-Notes/CNET/CNET 13 Mar, 2023.md

 			- Divide segment into 16 bit parts
 			- add them up and if carry on MSB then wrap around
 			- Take ones complement
+			- Place result in CHKSUM field in the header of the segment
 	- All layers have their own errorchecking methods
 - mux/demux